What is the best treatment for a hip fracture?

 After a month and a half, 25 patients have been included in the study, which has exceeded expectations.
 The orthopedists on duty have done an impressive job of including patients.

-World-class team
+World-class team and bed linen

-Clinic manager Magne Flatlandsmo at the Department of Anesthesia and Surgery emphasizes the importance of offering optimal treatment for elderly people with hip fractures.
+Clinic Manager Magne Flatlandsmo at the Clinic for Anesthesia and Surgery emphasizes the importance of offering optimal treatment for elderly people with hip fractures.
+Through the HIFSAT study, we contribute to further developing patient treatment both locally and internationally.

-Through the HIFSAT study, you contribute to the further development of patient care both locally and internationally. - The treatment of elderly people with hip fractures has been an area of development and focus for the clinic for several years.
-Through the HIFSAT study, Diakonhjemmet takes responsibility for further developing patient care, not only locally, but both nationally and internationally, says clinic manager Magne Flatlandsmo, Clinic for Anesthesia and Surgery.
+– The treatment of elderly people with hip fractures has been a development and focus area for the clinic for several years.
+Through the HIFSAT study, Diakonhjemmet takes responsibility for further developing patient treatment, not only locally, but both nationally and internationally, says Clinic Manager Magne Flatlandsmo, Clinic for Anesthesia and Surgery.

 Read more about the study: HIFSAT (remedy-senter.no)